Population decline: Stop the decline of men in the workforce

 In the United States, the labor force participation of men has been falling since the late 1960s.
 The labor force participation rate is the ratio between the size of the workforce and the size of the working-age population.
-In 1969 the labor force participation rate of men in their prime years of 25–54 was 96% and in 2015 was under 89%.
+In 1969 the labor force participation rate of men in their prime years of 25–54 was 96% and in 2023 was 89%.